chrisdmata/hello-world/README.md

 # hello-world
-This is my first repository, for introduction purposes.
+This is my first repository, where I will commit what I have coded everyday.
-This is me working on a branch.
 My name is Chris Mata.
-I am a fourth year computer engineering major, currently attending CSUF
+I recently graduated with a degree in Computer Engineering, and decided to learn web development.

+These commits may include algorithms coded in Javascript or C++, and project websites.
+My goal is to code a little everyday.